 Conclusion

-These are all the various methods through which you can apply CSS to a specific page or a post.
-It can help you a lot to create unique designs for particular pages and posts for your website.
-To summarize, there are 3 most common ways to add CSS to specific pages and posts:
+These are all the various methods to apply CSS to a specific page or a post.
+It can help you create unique designs for particular pages and posts for your website.
+To summarize, there are three most common ways to add CSS to specific pages and posts:

-The most straightforward approach out of them is using the HTML id or class for the CSS selectors.
-However, if your theme has any limitations for it, your next best option is to add a PHP function to apply CSS.
-Finally, if you have to apply large CSS scripts for the specific page or the post, including them in a CSS file is the most suitable approach for you.
+The most straightforward approach is using the HTML ID or class for the CSS selectors.
+However, if your theme has any limitations, your next best option is to add a PHP function to apply CSS.
+Finally, if you have to apply large CSS scripts for a specific page or post, including them in a CSS file is the most suitable approach.

 If you want to use more CSS on your website, we also have tutorials to customize the Divi menu with CSS or edit the WooCommerce shop programmatically.
 Similarly, you can also customize your pages and posts even more with the help of our guides to create posts and pages programmatically, turn a post into a page, create custom post type, or even add posts to a page in WordPress.